Overview of the History

 Sonlight's 500 World History and Worldview Studies offers an opportunity to discover, in historical context, the ideas that have shaped history, along with the consequences of these ideas and philosophies.
 My hope is that it will help students think deeply about issues of personal, social, and ethical significance.

-The spine of the History program is the two-volume set Streams of Civilization.
+The spine of the History course is the two-volume set Streams of Civilization.
 Volume 1 covers Ancient History through the early 16th Century.
 Volume 2 continues on, through the beginning of the 21st Century.
 Written by Christian authors, these books not only provide a beautiful historical overview of the rise and fall of civilizations, but also offer unique insights about science, music, art, architecture, and pop culture.

-Four books lay the foundation for the Bible segment of the program.
+Four books lay the foundation for the Bible segment of the course.
 The Universe Next Door introduces teens to nine prominent worldviews, including deism, existentialism, naturalism and nihilism.
 Total Truth integrates the history of ideas with their relevance to Christianity.
 Philosophy Made Slightly Less Difficult gives your students a brilliant introduction to key topics, like reasoning, ultimate reality, and morality.
 And Good Ideas from Questionable Christians and Outright Pagans explains the ideas of history's principal philosophers: Aristotle, Augustine, Nietzsche, Marx and other well-known thinkers through the ages.